Hypergeometric Hodge modules: Integral transforms of torus embeddings

 We now look at the second spectral sequence which is given by taking cohomology in the horizontal direction.
-We claim that ${_{II}}E^{p,q}_1 = 0$ for $q \neq n$.
-It is enough to check this locally on the charts $\msw_u \times \msv$ and moreover using Lemma \ref{lem:equivcatD-R} on the level of global sections.
+We claim that ${_{II}}E^{p,q}_1 = 0$ for $q \neq 0$.
+It is enough to check this locally on the charts $\msw_u \times \msv$ using, moreover, Lemma \ref{lem:equivcatD-R} at the level of global sections.
 Notice that the complex

 is isomorphic to a direct sum of Koszul complexes $Kos^{\bullet}( z^{-d-l}\tR_{\msw_u\times \msv} / \tJ_{A^s_u}, \frac{1}{z}(z\p_{w_{iu}} \cdot )_{i \neq u}) )$ where each summand is given by